 Spinal Cord Injury Frequently Asked Questions

-In the immediate aftermath of a spinal cord injury, you might not know the steps you should take next or how you’re going to recover.
-Some people worry about the financial burden they incur while seeking medical treatment and don’t know how to afford their bills.
+In the immediate aftermath of a spinal cord injury, you might not know the steps you should take next or how you will recover.
+Some people worry about their financial burden while seeking medical treatment and don’t know how to afford their bills.
 It can be a confusing and stressful experience for anyone.
-The Benton Law Firm has answered some of the most common questions our clients ask so you can prepare for the road ahead.
+The Benton Law Firm has answered some of our client’s most common questions so you can prepare for the road ahead.

 A medical provider will perform a thorough physical exam and assess your sensory and motor functions.
 They might refer you for an imaging test, such as an MRI or CT scan, to check for broken bones, nerve damage, and other problems.

 If another person was at fault for your injury, you should take immediate steps to protect your rights to compensation.
 That means hiring an experienced lawyer and seeking medical treatment.
 Evidence is crucial in cases like this.
 There needs to be documentation showing that the injury happened in the accident.
-Your medical records will also provide a timeline of the medical care required as a result of the accident.
-Medical records and invoices can also demonstrate the various expenses you incurred during your treatment.
+Your medical records will also provide a timeline of the medical care required due to the accident.
+Medical records and invoices can also demonstrate the various expenses incurred during treatment.

 Yes.
 Texas has a two-year statute of limitations for both personal injury and wrongful death.
 That means you must file suit within two years of your loved one’s death if you want to recover compensation from the at-fault party.